Dulux

-Dulux is an internationally-available brand of architectural paint that originated from the United Kingdom.
+Dulux is an internationally available brand of architectural paint that originated from the United Kingdom.
 The brand name Dulux has been used by both Imperial Chemical Industries (ICI) and DuPont since 1931 and was one of the first alkyd-based paints.
-It is produced by AkzoNobel (originally produced by ICI prior to 2008) although the North American market is now served by Pittsburgh Paints Company.
+It is produced by AkzoNobel (originally produced by ICI prior to 2008) although the North American market was served by the Pittsburgh Paints Company.

-On 17 October 2024, PPG announced its plan to sell its Dulux brand in Canada to American Industrial Partners as part of a broader $550 million deal.
+On 17 October 2024, PPG, the owner of the Pittsburgh Paints Company, announced that it planned to sell its Dulux brand in Canada to American Industrial Partners, as part of a broader $550 million deal.

 History

 ICI Paints was formed in 1926.
 The Dulux paint brand was introduced in 1931.
 The name Dulux is derived from the words Durable and Luxury.

 In the early days of its existence, decorators and their suppliers were the main customers for Dulux, with Say Dulux to your decorator used as an advertising slogan in the 1950s.
 By 1953, Dulux was available in the retail market and ten years later an Old English Sheepdog was used in advertisements, to the point where "Dulux dog" has become a common nickname for the breed.

 Dulux had a market share in the United Kingdom of around 25 percent according to research by Kantar Group.